hidevopsio/hiboot/README.md

     * str - string util enhancement util
     * validator - struct field validation

-and more on the wey ...
+and more features on the wey ...

 ## Getting started